What Happens to Your Car After You Sell It for Scrap?

 Transaction done.
 But as that truck disappears down the street, you might wonder: what actually happens to it now?

-Turns out your junk car goes on quite a journey.
-And honestly, it's kind of fascinating.
+Turns out your junk car goes on quite a journey after that.

 First Stop: The Salvage Yard